 Dimitrios Nikolou Single Member P.C. ("Dimitrios Nikolou"): Mr. Dimitrios Nikolou is the son of Ioannis Nikolou, who is the brother-in-law of Mr. Ioannis Filippou and one of our former sales representatives.
 Dimitrios Nikolou Single Member P.C. on August 31, 2018 succeeded the company of Ioannis Nikolou, assuming its liabilities.
 As a sales representative, Dimitrios Nikolou distributes and sells the Group's products and derives a standard commission on the sale of such products.
 The Group determines the commissions offered to its sales representatives in a uniform manner.
-Commissions paid by the Group to Dimitrios Nikolou totaled \$113 and \$149 for the years ended December 31, 2021 and 2020, respectively.
-Our sales to Dimitrios Nikolou totaled \$58 and \$71 for the years ended December 31, 2021 and 2020, respectively.
+Commissions paid by the Group to Dimitrios Nikolou totaled \$89 and \$113 for the years ended December 31, 2022 and 2021, respectively.
+Our sales to Dimitrios Nikolou totaled \$51 and \$58 for the years ended December 31, 2022 and 2021, respectively.
+In January 2023, Dimitrios Nikolou terminated his sales relationship with the Group.